Quick Links

 Writing

-Our aim is that pupils to develop competence in both transcriptions (spelling and handwriting) and composition.
 Effective composition involves articulating and communicating ideas, and organising them coherently for a reader.
 Pupils will understand that this requires clarity and an increasingly wide knowledge of vocabulary and grammar.
 At Holy Ghost we believe purposeful writing is key, so pupils have many opportunities to write for a purpose closely relating to them.
 Pupils are expected to develop fluent and legible handwriting that is consistent, even at speed.
 Our grammar teaching and progression follows the National Curriculum end of year expectations.
 This is taught in accordance with the text type being studied to allow pupils to apply their knowledge and skills in context.

 Spelling